metataly/metataly/README.md

 - 👋 Hi, I’m @metataly (for friends) or Nathaly
 - 👀  I started my journey in July of 2023 without knowing ABSOLUTELY nothing about technology and programming haha
 - 🌱 I’m currently learning C, HTML, CSS, JS (at college), REACT.js and VUES.js
-- 📫 How to reach me: nathaly.jp03@gmail.com | IG: me.tataly
+- 📫 How to reach me: nathaly.jp03@gmail.com | IG: @me.tataly
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I never imagined myself studying or working with programming, but now I really love it